msabramo/colorama/README.txt

 are silently stripped from the output on Windows.

 Any other form of ANSI sequence, such as single-character codes or alternative initial characters, are not recognised nor stripped.
+It would be cool to add them though.
+Let me know if it would be useful for you, via the issues on google code.

 Development